Funding of mini projects to develop your course or study program

 Mini projects through Excited are an opportunity to get extra resources for improvement measures in courses or study programs, beyond normal operation or management of teaching, such as:

-• Measures for better quality assurance and improvement of teaching
+• Measures for improvement of teaching

-• Measures to improve student well-being and professional-social cohesion.
+• Measures to improve student well-being and professional-social cohesion

 • Increased collaboration across subjects, campuses and departmental boundaries

 An application must be based on a clearly explained challenge/problem with the current situation and a clear argument why your project can help.
 The results should have reuse value.
 Measures that will depend on the same additional grant year after year have little chance of receiving support.
-For 2024, we particularly, though not exclusively, invite applications for projects addressing AI in an educational context and projects addressing integration of sustainability in courses and study programs.
-It is positive if the planned measure could result in publications or other dissemination activities, and if the project includes collaboration between several topics / campuses.
-Projects should be relevant to at least one of the Excited activity clusters (C1: learning outcomes and structure, C2: pedagogy, C3: tools & infrastructure).
+For 2025, we particularly, though not exclusively, invite applications for projects addressing AI in an educational context and projects addressing integration of sustainability in courses and study programs.

 How can the funds be utilized?